deammion/Engr-Project/project_requirement/project-requirement.md

 To be able to do this the project will implement a MITM proxy.
 This proxy will be responsible for tracking all outgoing HTTP requests from a device and all incoming HTTP responses from the web application.
 The HTTP responses will get stored in a secure location where the program will scan through the HTML located in the HTTP responses.
 As of our initial planning, the HTTP requests will not be required in our project.
 Two CSP headers will be inserted into all HTML responses.
 One containing a nonce (Content-Security-Policy) and one containing the URL for an externally generated report from report-uri (Content-Secuirty-Policy-Report-Only).

-For the program to be able to differentiate which HTTP responses are safe to add nonce tags to it will operate in two phases.
+For the program to be able to differentiate which HTTP responses are safe to add nonce tags to, it will operate in two phases.
 The first phase of the program is the collection stage.
 When operating in this phase the program will be busy identifying which script tags are safe to add nonce tags to, and which scripts are not safe not have nonce tags to.
 This phase will be where the program is using the collected HTTP responses to calculate the chance that content inside an HTML script tag is safe to run.
 Safe script tags will be defined as tags that appear on the clean page, in the collection phase over a certain threshold.
 For example, a script tag that appears 80 / 100 times the page is loaded will likely be safe to run.
 The exact point at which a program is deemed safe to run will be determined at a later stage through testing.
 The program assumes that web applications will be clean (not containing malicious scripts or modifications)

 DOM parsing will be the parsing method that will be used on the HTML inside of the collected HTTP responses, and from this determine which script tags are present and how often they are present.
 Since we will be able to extract each HTML script by itself, the program will be able to store any scripts that appear in a secure location, and then keep a running count of how often that script appears.

 So the overall process in the collections stage will look as below;
-Collect HTTP response from web application
+- Collect HTTP response from web application
-Store the HTTP response.
+- Store the HTTP response.
-Parse the HTTP response using DOM.
+- Parse the HTTP response using DOM.
-Track all HTML scripts present from that request.
+- Track all HTML scripts present from that request.
-Adjust weighting of safe scripts.
+- Adjust weighting of safe scripts.
-Repeat.
+- Repeat.

 The second phase of our program is the operational phase.
-In this, the program will check the scripts that are appearing on web applications, against the scripts that have appeared when running the collections phase.
+In this phase, the program will check the scripts that are appearing on web applications, against the scripts that have appeared when running the collections phase.
 If a safe script is found then the program will insert a nonce tag into the HTML of the HTTP response where that script appears.
 This nonce tag will validate that the script tag is safe to execute.
 Any script tags which the program deems are not safe to run, will be collected and reported in ‘report-uri.com’.

 Both phases of this program will only check for non-variable and non-inline script tags.